carmine560/trading-assistant/README.md

-If you use the `calculate_share_size` command in the “[Create or Modify Action](#create-or-modify-action)” section, use the `-r` option beforehand to save the customer margin ratios from [*Stocks Subject to Margin Regulations*](https://search.sbisec.co.jp/v2/popwin/attention/stock/margin_M29.html).
+If you use the `calculate_share_size` command in the “[Create or Modify Action](#create-or-modify-action)” section, use the `-r` option beforehand to save the customer margin ratios from the [*Stocks Subject to Margin Regulations*](https://search.sbisec.co.jp/v2/popwin/attention/stock/margin_M29.html).
 The following option creates the `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\hypersbi2_assistant.ps1` startup